agnesjn/MSc_Project/README.md

 If you have fully cloned the scripts and have set the path of original or pre-processed data, you can start training by running "main.py" (without extra params).
 The tensorboard log will make a direction ./run in the same directory.
 You can change the max number of epoch at line 41 in *main.py*.

+Below is the result for one test using my full method.
+The validation accuracy at 24 epoch reaches 0.887.
+The outcomes of different runs do not vary much.
+![avatar](https://github.com/agnesjn/MSc_Project/blob/master/result.png)

 I am sorry for not having enough time to put all the hyper-parameters in a configuration file.
 Most model-related params are in *model.py* and others regarding training setup are in *train.py*.
 I am happy to help if you want to have a clearer understanding of the parameter settings or try other combinations.

-![avatar](https://github.com/agnesjn/MSc_Project/blob/master/result.png)
+Also please let me know if you have any questions about my work.